SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 The Park Connector Network in Singapore

 In an effort to keep up with the shifting global media attention towards Eco-Cities and Sustainable Cities, Singapore has been promoting its park connectors to potential international tourists by investing into native advertising articles aimed at readers of newspapers and magazines.
-It is not clear, however, whether a cost-benefit analysis of this investment reveals the hoped-for outcomes.
+It is not clear, however, whether a cost-benefit analysis of this investment reveals the expected outcomes.
 Given the fact that the average length of stay for international tourists in Singapore is around 3.5 days and that countless tourist attractions are on offer in this city-state, it is difficult to imagine that attraction-seeking visitors to this World City can be wooed into utilising and romanticising about the somewhat generic-looking bitumen trails scattered across the entire island.

 Besides, Caucasian tourists have most probably seen similar trails in their own country (for many decades recreational trails along rivers and creeks have been the defining urban design features in most European, North American and Australian cities).
 And the conventional tourists from Asia, on the other hand, rather opt for shopping malls and entertainment parks while visiting Singapore for a few days (Asian tourists accounted for 75% of the 15 million international tourists who visited Singapore in 2014, according to official figures).
-In short, for the typical international tourist Singapore’s park connectors may lack the necessary visual appeal as well as novelty factor.
+To put it simply, for the typical international tourist Singapore’s park connectors may lack the necessary visual appeal as well as novelty factor.

 Brain injury alert!
 An unexpected obstacle for tall joggers and cyclists along the Kallang Park Connector in Bishan.

 A number of park connectors also display some structural weaknesses.
 For one thing, they consist of too many flow-disruptive obstacles, such as signalized traffic lights at road crossings and ‘Dismount and Push’ signs installed at underpasses and overhead bridges.
-Furthermore, abrupt discontinuation of designated trails can be very inconvenient for older residents as well as the steady speed-loving recreational cyclists.
+Furthermore, abrupt discontinuation of designated trails can be very inconvenient for older residents as well as speed-loving recreational cyclists.

 By and large, however, Singapore’s park connectors can be hailed as a success story.
 The urban planners have succeeded in incorporating this extensive network of trails into the city’s layout, demonstrating the government’s determination to allocate vast urban areas for recreation and sporting purposes in this land-limited compact city and to continuously improve the trail network’s functionality.